onlabsorg/olojs/README.md

 > initialize the npm package, intall olojs-cli and initialize the repository.

-After initializing the olojs repository, you will find in your npm packages two new directories: `documents` and `olonv.js`.
+After initializing the olojs repository, you will find in your npm packages two new directories: `docrs` and `olonv.js`.
 The first will contain your documents, while the second is a javascript module that exports the repository [environment](./docs/api/environment.md).